AlexNorell/website/content/post/2023-ski-season/index.md

 ### Utah Part 1

 I drove down Salt Lake City and bounced around the greater area for a couple weeks.
-During this time, some co-workers and Mariah came in to town separately to ski.
+During this time, some co-workers and Mariah came into town separately to ski.

 With my change to the Ikon pass this year, I was able to try out a bunch of resorts in Salt Lake City that I wasn't able to in the past.
 This gave me a reason to spend time up in Ogden to try out Snowbasin.
 Snowbasin was a such a welcome surprise, with it not being crowded at all and having great snow and terrain.